holoviz/panel/doc/tutorials/basic/build_streaming_dashboard.md

 # Build Streaming Dashboard

-In this tutorial we build a simple streaming dashboard to monitor the wind speed and power output of one of our wind turbines.
+In this tutorial, we come together to create a simple streaming dashboard to monitor the wind speed and power output of one of our wind turbines:

+- We will use `pn.state.add_periodic_callback` to trigger a task to run on a schedule.

 :::{note}
-When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When we encourage everyone to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --autoreload`.
 :::

 ## Install the Dependencies

-Please make sure [SciPy](https://scipy.org/) is installed.
+Please ensure that [SciPy](https://scipy.org/) is installed.

 ::::{tab-set}